A story of and about personalities and visions

 What do we hope for in terms of further development?
 The new management team will bring in new ideas and, with the accompanying spirit of optimism, will shape the future of the NIT successfully.

-Chapter 2 (2014 - Present) by Qianyuqing Jin
+Chapter 2 (2013 – Present) by Qianyuqing Jin

 Reforming Curriculum for the Digital Future

-In 2014, the NIT’s Master program in Technology Management reaffirmed its commitment to educational excellence by receiving re-accreditation from the Foundation for International Business Administration Accreditation (FIBAA) and the German Accreditation Council.
+This phase was initiated by the new CEO Verena Fritzsche, who took over the management of the NIT in August 2013.
+Already in 2014, the NIT’s Master program in Technology Management reaffirmed its commitment to educational excellence by receiving re-accreditation from the Foundation for International Business Administration Accreditation (FIBAA) and the German Accreditation Council.
 By 2019, the Master’s program underwent a significant overhaul, incorporating feedback from all stakeholders to better align with the agile, digital work environment.
 The reformed curriculum emphasizes flexible, practical learning through real projects, allowing students to customize their studies according to personal and professional commitments, whether they are pursuing an M.Sc. at the TUHH, working, completing a Ph.D., or managing family obligations.

 To adapt to the rapid digital transformation affecting all aspects of life, the NIT established the Digital Think Tank in 2016, helping leaders and entrepreneurs to navigate digital changes effectively.
 In the following year, the NIT launched the Design Thinking Space, a creative environment equipped with tools like LEGO, Post-its, and writable walls.
 This space promotes active participation and rapid idea formation, facilitating the development of new business models through innovation methodologies such as Design Thinking.